jonro2955/odin_javascript_11_wheres_waldo/git-cheatsheet.md

 Push your local repo’s main branch to your remote GitHub repository (origin):

 - $ git push origin main

-### Subtree Push:

-If you used a bundler like Webpack to output your production code to a separate folder named “dist” and want to serve that folder’s contents from your github pages hosting, you need to push that “dist” folder online into a separate branch in your remote’s origin root called “gh-pages“:

-- $ git subtree push --prefix dist origin gh-pages

-Note: This won’t work if you delete the gh-pages branch from github and try to redo the subtree push.
-If that’s the case, try this: https://gist.github.com/belohlavek/61dd16c08cd9c57a168408b9ac4121c2.

-And if after the above you get an error saying:

-- "Updates were rejected because a pushed branch tip is behind its remote counterpart.
-Check out this branch and integrate the remote changes (e.g. 'git pull ...') before pushing again",

-Then you need to goto github, delete the gh-pages branch, then run the subtree push command again, which will now work.
-However, this is a workaround that is only acceptable for personal projects only.
-If you want to do it properly to preserve the gh-pages branch commit history, you need to study the Git docs.

-### How to Create an empty Github repository and clone it to your local machine:

-Create an online repo on Github and copy the SSH URL.
-CD into your desired project folder and run:

-- $ git clone <SSH URL>

-Note: it is better to clone a locally created project to Github because bootstrapping projects using things like [- $ npx creat-react-app <projectName>] inside a cloned empty project folder will add an unneccessary parent folder called projectName.

-# So just creat a project folder locally using CRA or manually, cd into it, and

-- $ git remote add origin <SSH URL>
-- $ git commit -am <msg>
-- $ git push origin main

 ### How to deploy your create-react-app to GH-Pages